 Richard, S., P. Seng, P. Parola, D. Raoult, B. Davoust, and P. Brouqui.
 2009.
 Detection of a new bacterium related to “Candidatus Midichloria mitochondrii” in bed bugs.
 European Society of Clinical Microbiology and Infectious Diseases.
 15: 84–85.

 Molecular techniques were used to identify bacteria from bed bugs collected from bunks on six French warships.
 Bed bug samples stored in ethanol were subjected to PCR.
 Wolbachia spp., a common endosymbiont, and Candidatus Midichloria mitochondrii, recently identified in ticks, were isolated and identified.

 Werner, B. G., S. Diallo, M. Pourtaghva, and B. S. Blumberg.
 1977.
 Hepatitis-B virus in bedbugs (Cimex hemipterus) from Senegal.
 The Lancet.
 310: 217–219.

 Tropical bed bugs, Cimex hemipterus, collected from village huts in Senegal, West Africa, were sampled for the presence of hepatitis-B surface antigens.
 Their data represented the highest field infection-rates of hepatitis B virus reported in any insect species.
-They concluded that bed bugs must be considered as a potential vector of hepatitis B virus.
+They concluded that bed bugs need to be considered as a potential vector of hepatitis B virus.

 Burton, G. J. 1963.
 Bedbugs in relation to transmission of human diseases.
 Public Health Reports.
 78: 513–524.

 A literature review to evaluate the potential for bed bugs to carry and transmit disease causing organisms.
 Disease-causing organisms can survive for several days to several weeks inside bed bugs.
-However, Burton concluded that disease transmission by bed bugs in nature is unlikely.
+However, Burton concluded that disease transmission by bed bugs is unlikely in nature .